 In our previous article we highlighted the complicated relationship between the Industry 4.0 and solutions for Industrial Cyber Security.
-We stated that the only way to apply the most adequate countermeasures in order to protect control systems, such as PLC, SCADA and HMI, is by analyzing the actual cyber risk for the OT world, Operational Technology.
+We stated that the only way to apply the most adequate countermeasures in order to create a security plan in accordance with IEC 62443 for industrial automation control system, such as PLC, SCADA and HMI, is by analyzing the actual cyber risk for the OT world, Operational Technology.
 Although many companies are still skeptical regarding the prevention from cyber attacks, we can say that the international standard IEC 62443 is “hacker-proof”.
 We will now discuss the key points of this standard.

 What the IEC standard aims at in terms of Industrial Cyber Security

-The IEC 62443 is the international standard for the protection of industrial control systems.
+The IEC 62443 is the international standard for the security for industrial automation control systems.
 This standard is therefore the only reliable solution for Cyber Security in the field of industrial automation.

 This standard was set up almost twenty years ago by a group of volunteers belonging to the SP99 Committee, established by ISA, International Society Automation & Control.
 It was later reviewed and adopted by the IEC, the International Electrotechnical Commission; hence the original name was ISA 99/IEC 62443.